LukasMarx/ai-food-blog/src/content/posts/Zuppa Toscana.md

 recipeYield: "4"
 calories: 540
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Begin by cooking the Italian sausage in a large pot over medium-high heat until browned and crumbled.
 Drain any excess fat and set the sausage aside.", "In the same pot, cook the bacon until crispy.
 Remove the bacon from the pot and set it aside to cool.
 Once cooled, chop the bacon into small pieces.", "Add the chopped onion to the pot with the bacon grease and cook until softened, about 5 minutes.
 Add the minced garlic and red pepper flakes, and cook for another minute.", "Pour in the chicken broth and water, and bring the mixture to a boil.
 Add the diced potatoes and cooked sausage to the pot, and let the soup simmer for 20-25 minutes or until the potatoes are tender.", "Stir in the chopped kale and let it cook for 5 minutes.
-Add the heavy cream, salt, and black pepper, and stir until combined.", "Serve the soup hot, garnished with the chopped bacon."
+Add the heavy cream, salt, and black pepper, and stir until combined.", "Serve the soup hot, garnished with the chopped bacon.", ]
-]
 ---

 ## Introduction